Buy Your LEAP Year Event Tickets

-Thank you for your interest in LEAP Year Event.
+Thank you for your interest in LEAP Year Event!
 Ticket sales are open!
 Ticket sales close on February 19th!

-Join us on Thursday, February 24th for our twenty-seventh annual LEAP Year Event (with additional conversations on Saturday, February 26 and Thursday, March 3)!
+Join us on Thursday, February 23rd for our twenty-eighth annual LEAP Year Event (with additional conversations on Saturday, February 18th and Saturday, February 25th)!
 Follow these steps to reserve your LEAP Year Event ticket.

-LEAP Year Event Reception - Doors open at 6:30pm with the LEAP Year Event reception beginning at 6:45pm, now fully virtual (no in-person reception at the Q House).
-We encourage all to join us at the reception as we recognize this year's honorees, Sydney Perry and Alder Jeanette Morrison, and hear from LEAP supporters, staff, and counselors.
-All tickets types include reception admission!
+LEAP Year Event Virtual Reception - LEAP Year Event virtual reception beginning at 5:30pm.
+We encourage all to join us at the reception as we recognize this year's honorees, Congresswoman Rosa DeLauro, State Representative Toni Walker, and Bonnie Scarborough, and hear from LEAP supporters, staff, and counselors.
+All ticket types include admission to the virtual reception!

 1. Browse the list of conversation options.